Aigerim-Zh/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 # Project Overview
 In this project, I am tasked with building a linear regression model predicting MPG for the MechaCar company.
-Given selected predictors, the model makes right predictions almost 70% of the time.
+Given selected predictors, the model makes the right predictions almost 70% of the time.
 In addition, I analyzed the company's suspension coils data with a statistical summary and statistical tests against the population metrics.
 Lastly, I drafted a study design comparing the MechaCars's performance against its competition.

 # Software
 * Programming with ```R``` through ```RStudio```